8-day adventure

 Difficulty

 This adventure is of moderate difficulty.
 You will be required to walk for up to 6 hours a day for 6 consecutive days.
 There may be up to 600m of vertical ascent and the temperatures could reach as high as 35°C. It is essential that you drink plenty of water and stay well hydrated.
-Pathways are often uneven and care should be taken to avoid slips and trips.
+Pathways are often uneven and care should be taken to avoid slips and trips, you may find walking poles are useful.
 You should be in good physical condition with recent experience of hiking for several days in row.
-To ask about your suitability for this trip and what you can do to prepare please feel free to give us a call.
+The hardest trekking is during your time at Petra, you may be required to walk up to 17km in a day on uneven and rocky trails.

 Food & drink